hassan-31x/resume-ai/README.md

 - **Manual Cascade Deletions**: MongoDB doesn't support `onDelete: Cascade` in Prisma, so we've implemented manual cascading in application code.
 - **ObjectId Validation**: Added validation for MongoDB ObjectIds before database operations.
 - **Connection String Format**: Uses the MongoDB connection string format.

+## Resume Template System

+The project includes a robust HTML/CSS-based template system for creating and customizing resumes:

+- **HTML/CSS Editor**: Create and modify resume templates using a professional code editor with syntax highlighting
+- **Real-time Preview**: See your changes instantly with a live preview
+- **Variable Styling**: Templates support customizable styling parameters like primary color, font family, and spacing
+- **Template Management**: Save, load, and share templates with other users
+- **Export Functionality**: Download HTML and CSS files for your templates

+### Using the Template System

+1. Navigate to `/templates/create` to create a new template
+2. Use the HTML/CSS editor to design your template
+3. Configure metadata and styling options
+4. Save and publish your template
+5. Browse templates at `/browse` to view, use, or customize existing templates

 ## Getting Started